-Bonus provisions should be used when the Owner will obtain a benefit if the Contractor completes the construction prior to the time set for Substantial Completion.
+Bonus provisions should be used when the Owner will obtain a benefit if the Contractor completes the construction prior to the time set for the Contractor's Work to be substantially complete.
 On occasion, the Owner may not desire early completion because of the timing requirements of other commitments, such as mortgage closings or the commencement of tenant leases.
 The model language below assumes substantial completion of the entire Work.